muhammed3ly/paint3d-clone/README.md

 # paint3d-clone
- This project is a task i have been given from Medsoft to test my abilities.
+ This project is a side project to learn QT and VTK.

 ## Frameworks/Tools used
 - QT 5.15